gramineproject/graphene/Documentation/index.rst

 ==============================

 See :doc:`quickstart` for instructions how to quickly build and run Graphene.
-For full build instruction, see :doc:`building`.
+For full build instructions, see :doc:`building`.

 How to Contact the Maintainers?
 ===============================